 We've learnt many lessons along the way.
 Our journey of having taken an e-commerce idea from inception through to full scale operation makes our experience somewhat unique.
 In addition to immersing ourselves in the full gamut of the e-commerce landscape including design, development, marketing, customer service, social media and e-commerce operations, we've spent many hours exploring what is required to build and lead great teams - and it is great teams that we believe are the building blocks of all great businesses.
 We were also fortunate along the way to have raised funding from Tiger Global, a leading US venture capital firm.
 This helped fuel our growth and exposed us to an international network of leading tech companies, fundamentally altering our views on the potential of the web.

 Today I'm a non-executive director at Yuppiechef.com.
 I spend a few days a month in the office catching up and working with individuals and teams, contributing where I can while doing my best to stay out the way of the great work being done.
-I can often be found telling the Yuppiechef story, be it in a lecture hall, a consulting session or to small group of interested people on a tour of our offices, where I share some of the more interesting learnings from our journey to date.
+I can often be found telling the Yuppiechef story, be it in a lecture hall, a conference, a consulting session or to small group of interested people on a tour of our offices, where I share some of the more interesting learnings from our journey to date.

 The Names & Faces Company

 My latest venture is a business called The Names & Faces Company.
 We're on a crusade to bring good people directories to the world.
 We create smartphone apps to help people in organisations get to know the names and faces of the people around them and get in touch.
 This is not a new communication tool.
 It is not another social network - the world knows we don't need another one of those.
 Just fast access to rich photos and relevant information about the people you engage with day to day, in real life, across the various groups and organisations you belong to.
-Find out more about what we do here.
+Find out more about what we do.

 South Africa is one of the most unequal societies in the world.
 This inequality poses a significant threat to all of us who enjoy South Africa today.
 In discussion with my peers, it has surprised me to discover how little we, as individuals and businesses, have proactively done to address this challenge.
 As a response, my wife, a friend and I have begun a project called Uplift Theory.